-Rhode Island added section 145 to its Coastal Resources Management Program in 2013 to include consideration of sea-level rise.
-Section 145 charges the state Coastal Resources Management Council (CMRC) with developing regulations for “planning and management purposes … to accommodate a base rate of expected 3-foot to 5-foot increase in sea level by 2100 in the siting, design, and implementation of public and private coastal activities and to insure proactive stewardship of coastal ecosystems under … changing conditions.”
-In the regulations, the CMRC acknowledged that 3 to 5 feet of sea-level rise was a low estimate.
-The regulations do however, allow the Council to “take into account different risk tolerances for differing types of public and private coastal activities” and to periodically reevaluate the rate based upon new scientific evidence.
+In 2013, Rhode Island added Section 145 to its Coastal Resources Management Program to include consideration of sea-level rise.
+Section 145 charges the state Coastal Resources Management Council (CMRC) with developing regulations for “planning and management purposes . . . to accommodate a base rate of expected 3-foot to 5-foot increase in sea level by 2100 in the siting, design, and implementation of public and private coastal activities and to ensure proactive stewardship of coastal ecosystems under . . . changing conditions.”
+In the regulations, CMRC acknowledged that three-to-five feet of sea-level rise was a low estimate.

-Rhode Island's statewide adaptation planning is in progress.
-Other resources from the Adaptation Clearinghouse, which have been developed by the state and localities to help communities prepare for climate change, are highlighted below.
+Other resources from the Adaptation Clearinghouse, which have been developed and adopted to help Rhode Island prepare for the impacts of climate change, are featured in the chart below.

 |Resource Name||Resource Type||Date|

 |Rhode Island 2021 Act on Climate||Law and Governance||April 10, 2021|

 |Rhode Island H 5042/S 1005 2017: Flooding and Sea Level Rise Training for Municipal Planning Boards and Commissions||Law and Governance||September 27, 2017|

 |Rhode Island E.O.
 17-10: Action Plan to Stand up To Climate Change||Law and Governance||September 15, 2017|